saramazz/genomit_PMD/README.md

 plot_results(results)
 ```

-## Dataset  (indicate that is not publicly available?)
+## Dataset

-The dataset used in this study consists of 1046 PMD patients.
-It is divided into training and test sets, with features derived from clinical phenotype data.
+The dataset utilized in this study comprises 1046 patients with Primary Mitochondrial Diseases (PMD) collected from nine Italian centers.
+It is not publicly available.
+The dataset is divided into training and test sets, with features extracted from clinical phenotype data.

 For more information on data preprocessing and feature selection, refer to the [documentation](#).